uxhadr/Networking-Project/README.md

   ```

 ### Step 6: Subinterface Configuration for VLANs
-- Configured subinterfaces on the router to match VLANs:
+- Configured subinterfaces on the router to correspond with VLANs:
   ```
   int g0/0.10
   encapsulation dot1Q 10